About the Program

 The ACCESS program at the University of Washington allows Washington state residents aged 60 and older to audit one or two university courses per quarter on a space-available basis.
 The program is a great opportunity to take full advantage of the extraordinary resources of the campus, the outstanding faculty, and the diverse student population.

 ACCESS students attend classes on an audit basis as a non-matriculated student.
 As an auditor, you may not participate in class discussions, take tests, or submit papers.
-You may register for all courses except English 100, 101, 102, Math 098, UW Professional & Continuing Education, language courses from the Department of Asian Languages & Literature, Distance Learning, studio, laboratory courses, and honors sections.
+You may register for all courses except English 100, 101, 102, Math 098, UW Professional & Continuing Education, language courses from the Department of Asian Languages & Literature, Distance Learning/Online courses, studio, laboratory courses, and honors sections.
 ACCESS students may register in 500 level graduate courses with the approval of the instructor by obtaining an entry code through the department.
 A transcript is not maintained for ACCESS students.
 All ACCESS students register starting the third day of the quarter and may register for up to two weeks after.
 We will not register students any earlier than the third day of the quarter (NOT the third day of the course).
 Please check the Academic Calendar for quarter start dates.

 As an ACCESS student, you may enroll for a maximum of two courses per quarter for the low registration fee of $5.
 This does not include the Technology Fee that allows all registered students to have an email account and use of the computer labs.
 It is approximately $4 per credit that you are registered for.
 For example a student auditing a 5 credit class will pay approximately $25 per quarter with both fees.